-UPDATE: Mission has closed their retail store and moved to 2050 S. High St. on the South Side.
-They are currently open for coffee bean sales only.
+UPDATE: Mission has closed this store and moved to 2060 S. High St. on the South Side.
+Read about their new coffee shop here!

 Visited: Saturday, July 27, 2013 at 12:30 p.m.